Bwilliamson55/meili-manager/README.md

 # MeiliSearch Manager (meili-manager)

-A Quasar app to manage a meilisearch instance
+A Quasar app to manage a meilisearch instance.
+Currently in development and subject to change!

 ## Install the dependencies
 ```bash